Noar Hill

 The Route

-You will eventually come to a gate.
-Go through it and the path on the other side is much narrower and rougher.
-Continue deeper into the hanger (wooded hillside).
-When you come to a T-junction, turn right and stay on the same path for some time as it curves around the side of the hill.
-It is at this point that you will see a proliferation of wild garlic in late spring.
+When you come to a T-junction, turn right and follow the path for some time as it curves around the side of the hill.
+It is at this point that you will see a proliferation of wild garlic in late spring (hopefully).

 Soon on your right you will see a path sweeping down into the top corner of a field.
 Follow the grassy path along the field’s edge with the hedge on your right.
 The path will travel the length of the field, which has a nice strip of wild flowers, back to the lane.